Go to the Nature Institute’s home page

 We now know, and already knew when Dawkins published those words, that everything about this narrative was wrong — and not only the parts about DNA and RNA.
 Among proteins (those “workhorses of the cell”) every individual molecule lives in transformational movement — as a dynamic ensemble of rapidly “morphing”, or interconverting, conformations — and therefore does not have a “precisely invariant three-dimensional shape”.

-But there is much more that wholly escaped Dawkins’ computerized imagination.3 Quite apart from the fact that each protein molecule rapidly shifts between distinctly different, folded structures, we now know that intrinsically disordered proteins — proteins that, in whole or in part, have no particular, inherent structure at all — are crucial for much of a cell’s functioning.
+But there is much more that wholly escaped Dawkins’ computerized imagination.
+Quite apart from the fact that each protein molecule rapidly shifts between distinctly different, folded structures, we now know that intrinsically disordered proteins — proteins that, in whole or in part, have no particular, inherent structure at all — are crucial for much of a cell’s functioning.
 Researchers refer to “fluid-like” and “surface-molten” proteins (Grant et al. 2010; Zhou et al. 1999).
 This is why biophysicist Konstantin Turoverov and his Russian and American colleagues tell us that “the model of the organization of living matter is changing to one described by highly dynamic biological soft matter”.
 For decades, they note, protein interactions were “considered to be rigid, where, for a given protein, a unique 3D structure defined a unique biological activity”.
 However,

 it is now realized that many protein functions rely on the lack of specific structure.
-This recognition has changed the classical consideration of a functioning protein from a quasi-rigid entity with a unique 3D structure resembling an aperiodic crystal into a softened conformational ensemble representation, with intrinsic disorder affecting different parts of a protein to different degrees4 (Turoverov et al. 2019, emphasis added).
+This recognition has changed the classical consideration of a functioning protein from a quasi-rigid entity with a unique 3D structure resembling an aperiodic crystal into a softened conformational ensemble representation, with intrinsic disorder affecting different parts of a protein to different degrees2 (Turoverov et al. 2019, emphasis added).

 Clearly, the finally achieved protein need not be anything like the predetermined, inflexible mechanism with a single, well-defined structure imagined by Dawkins.
 Proteins can be true shape-shifters, responding and adapting to an ever-varying context — so much so that (as the noted experimental cell biologist, Stephen Rothman, has written) the “same” proteins with the same amino acid sequences can, in different environments, “be viewed as totally different molecules” with distinct physical and chemical properties (Rothman 2002, p.
 265).

-But the troubling question arises: if unstructured proteins, or unstructured regions in proteins, are not “pre-fitted” for particular interactions — if, in their “molten” state, they have boundless possibilities for interacting with other molecules and even for reversing the effects of those other molecules — how do these proteins “know” what to do at any one place and time?
+But the troubling question arises: if unstructured proteins, or unstructured regions in proteins, are not “pre-fitted” for particular interactions — if, in their “molten” state, they have boundless possibilities for interacting with other molecules and even for reversing the effects of those other molecules — how do these proteins “know” what to do at any one place and time (Talbott 2024)?
 Or, as one pair of researchers put it, “How is the logic of molecular specificity encoded in the promiscuous interactions of intrinsically disordered proteins?”
 (Zhu and Brangwynne 2015).
 In the next section we will look at one of the most recent and dramatic developments in cellular physiology, which has seemed to many biologists to offer an approach to this problem.

 But first we should note the continuing mechanistic bias in the negative descriptors, “disordered” and “unstructured”, which I have grudgingly adopted from the conventional literature.
 Contrary to this usage, the loose, shifting structure of a protein need be no more disordered than the graceful, swirling currents of a river or the movements of a ballet dancer.
 Given the many living processes these proteins harmoniously support and participate in (including, in fact, the movements of the ballet dancer), it would be strange to assume that their performance is anything less than graceful, artistic, purposive, and meaningful.